 The good news is that the Soldiers Delight Visitor Center is finally getting a brand new, long overdue and desperately needed heating, ventilation and air-conditioning system.
 For the past several years, our current HVAC system has not functioned properly, leaving staff, volunteers, visitors and our beloved animal ambassadors sweltering during the summer months and freezing during the winter, necessitating the use of portable fans and space heaters, respectively, at a great cost in electricity.

-With the building and parking lot completely closed to the public, the mechanical engineers and HVAC installers will be able to work far more efficiently as they take the old system out and install the new one.
+However, during the actual HVAC installation, which will probably last several weeks, the building, bathrooms and parking lot will be completely closed to the public so that the mechanical engineers and HVAC installers will be able to work more efficiently as they take the old system out and install the new one.
 We are very excited that this significant improvement is finally coming to our center.